RaidenCorporation/Pottibl/README.md

 # How To Download

-To download Pottibl™, go to the Releases tab.
+To download Pottibl™, go to the [Releases tab](https://github.com/RaidenCorporation/Pottibl/releases).
-Then look for the version with the "latest" tag next to the name.
+Then look for the version with the "**latest**" tag next to the name.

 # How To Use